VarunPRao/BGI-Graphics-Programs/README.md

 # BGI-Graphics-Programs
-Repository for programs using Borland Graphics Interface and C++03.
+Repository with programs using Borland Graphics Interface and C++03.